 Call it what you will, but sensory play after preschool gets a solid go at my house.
 It is the perfect wind-down transition from school to playtime.

-Related: Here are 40 must-try sensory bins for kids.
+RELATED: Here are 40 must-try sensory bins for kids.

 Spider Dots

-But no fall roundup would be complete without this winning idea.
+No fall roundup would be complete without this winning idea.
 (This Halloween activity put Days with Grey on the map years ago, and its legacy will continue!)

 Draw a simple web with colored dots on your spider web.
 Invite your children to add the spiders.
 Adding eight eyes to each sticker is another welcomed bonus!